tinythings/logjet/doc/daemon.md

 ### `output: buffer`

 - backlog exists only in memory
-- storage is bounded by `buffer.size`
+- storage is bounded by either `buffer.size` or `buffer.messages`
-- if `buffer.preserve` is set, the first `N` retained messages are never evicted
+- if `buffer.keep` is set, the first `N` retained messages are never evicted
+- think of this as two pools:
+- a jar holding the first `N` messages forever
+- a FIFO behind the jar that rotates normally
-- eviction removes later messages first, preserving the front of the buffer
+- eviction removes later messages first, preserving the jar at the front

 Important:

-- if the preserved prefix alone exceeds `buffer.size`, memory usage can exceed the configured size
+- if the kept prefix alone exceeds the configured limit, memory usage or retained message count can exceed the rotating tail budget
-- that is intentional because `buffer.preserve` is treated as a hard preservation rule
+- that is intentional because `buffer.keep` is treated as a hard preservation rule

 ### `output: file`

 - records are written to `.logjet` files
 - files rotate when `file.size` is exceeded
+- old files are not deleted by `logjetd`
+- file mode always keeps everything written
 - naming scheme is:
   - `bar.logjet`
   - `bar-1.logjet`
   - `bar-2.logjet`

-Current file mode is rotating output, not a bounded on-disk ring.
+Current file mode is append-only output with file rotation, not a ring.

 ## Current Limits